arlennav/mbox_challenge_q1/README.md

 # The script does:
 1. Reads the large mbox file asynchronously (from \Resources\mbox\mobox_filename).
-2. Splits by SPLIT_SIGNATURE into separate email files.
+2. Splits by SPLIT_SIGNATURE into separate email files (\Resources\Split).
-3. Reads each individual email file asynchronously.
+3. Reads each individual email file asynchronously (from \Resources\Split).
 4. Separates email header and message body.
 5. Reverses message body and adds email signature.
 6. Merge email header and message body.